Colorado Access to Justice Commission (ATJC)

 Expanding access, quality, and fairness in the justice system for all Coloradans.

 ATJC is an independent entity formed in 2003 to create solutions for those who lack the information, tools, and services necessary to resolve their civil legal problems fairly, quickly, and economically.
-Our 20 Commissions, all statewide civil justice leaders, drive local and systemic innovations to address barriers in accessing the civil justice system.
+With the help of our 20 Commissioners, all statewide civil justice leaders, we drive local and systemic innovations to address barriers in accessing the civil justice system.

 Addressing the Justice Gap